 Suppliers should ensure they have in place disciplinary policies and procedures to ensure high standards of staff behaviour and reduce the likelihood of malpractice occurring.

-Harvey Nash is a data controller according to both the EU and UK iterations of the General Data Protection Regulation (‘GDPR’) and will engage certain suppliers to process personal data on our behalf.
+Nash Squared is a data controller according to both the EU and UK iterations of the General Data Protection Regulation (‘GDPR’) and will engage certain suppliers to process personal data on our behalf.

 Suppliers who are data processors agree to adhere to our standards of data protection and privacy management and provide a high degree of data security to conform to Article 32 of the GDPR, providing necessary information to verify this.

 We require all suppliers who are data processors to sign a data processing agreement, (our version or the supplier’s), EU approved standard contractual clauses where applicable due to cross border transfers of personal data, and to provide details of supplementary measures for transfers to the United States where Executive Order 12.333 or FISA 702 may bind the supplier to provide the US authorities access to our personal data.